- First Quarter Adjusted Sales Increase 19.7%

-The Company will host a conference call tomorrow, April 27, 2006, at 9:00 a.m.
-Eastern Time, to discuss its first quarter 2006 results.
+The Company will host a conference call tomorrow, April 26, 2007, at 9:00 a.m.
+Eastern Time, to discuss its first quarter 2007 results.
 The conference call will be simultaneously broadcast live over the Internet.
-Listeners may access the conference call live over the Internet at http://phx.corporate- ir.net/phoenix.zhtml?p=irol-eventDetails&c=112931&eventID=1302011 or through the Company's website at http://www.interfaceinc.com/results/investor/.
+Listeners may access the conference call live over the Internet at http://phx.corporate-ir.net/phoenix.zhtml?p=irol- eventDetails&c=112931&eventID=1533916 (Due to length of URL, please copy and paste into browser.) or through the Company's website at http://www.interfaceinc.com/results/investor/.
 The archived version of the webcast will be available at these sites for one year beginning approximately 1 hour after the call ends.

 Interface, Inc. is a recognized leader in the worldwide interiors market, offering floorcoverings and fabrics.
 The Company is committed to the goal of sustainability and doing business in ways that minimize the impact on the environment while enhancing shareholder value.
-The Company is the world's largest manufacturer of modular carpet under the Interface, InterfaceFLOR, Heuga and Bentley Prince Street brands, and, through its Bentley Prince Street brand, enjoys a leading position in the high quality, designer-oriented segment of the broadloom carpet market.
-The Company is a leading producer of interior fabrics and upholstery products, which it markets under the Guilford of Maine and Chatham brands, and provides specialized fabric services through its TekSolutions business.
+The Company is the world's largest manufacturer of modular carpet under the InterfaceFLOR, FLOR, Heuga and Bentley Prince Street brands, and, through its Bentley Prince Street brand, enjoys a leading position in the high quality, designer-oriented segment of the broadloom carpet market.
+The Company's InterfaceFabric business is a leading producer of interior fabrics and upholstery products, which it markets under the Guilford of Maine, Chatham and Terratex brands, and provides specialized automotive textile solutions.

 The Company believes that the above non-GAAP performance measures, which management uses in managing and evaluating the Company's business, may provide users of the Company's financial information with additional meaningful bases for comparing the Company's current results and results in a prior period, as these measures reflect factors that are unique to the current period relative to the comparable prior period.
 However, these non-GAAP performance measures should be viewed in addition to, and not as an alternative for, the Company's reported results under accounting principles generally accepted in the United States.